mjalleda/Java/Javaassignment/src/Assign1_fundamentalsOne/A_README.md

 **Super:** super is a keyword which is used to refer the super class from a sub class. -- You can only refer to superclass Instance variables, Installable blocks, Instance methods and constructors
 You can’t refer to superclass’s static methods and variables.

 **This:** This is a keyword which is used within the same class.
-	- You can only refer to this class’s Instance variables, instance blocks, Instance methods and constructors
+-	You can only refer to this class’s Instance variables, instance blocks, Instance methods and constructors.
 -	You can’t refer to this class static variables, static blocks and static methods